tedconf/symfony-doc-unofficial/tutorial/en/deprecated.markdown

 symfony 1.4:

   * All symfony 1.0 task aliases.

+  * `propel:init-admin`: This task generated admin generator modules for symfony 1.0.

 The following Doctrine tasks have been merged into `doctrine:build` and will be removed in symfony 1.4: